 Wayne Biddle has been teaching courses in nonfiction for the Writing Seminars since 1998.
-They have included the department’s introductory class, in which students study classic texts such as The Education of Henry Adams and A Room of One’s Own; Nonfiction and Nonfact, an examination of the gray area between nonfiction and fiction; American Autobiography, a survey of the genre from Benjamin Franklin to Malcolm X; and Science and Society, a study of the economic and political forces that influence science and technology.
+They have included the department’s introductory class, in which students study classic texts such as The Education of Henry Adams and A Room of One’s Own; Nonfiction in the Post-Factual Era, an examination of political corruptions of factuality and truth; American Autobiography, a survey of the genre from Benjamin Franklin to Malcolm X; and Science and Society, a study of the economic and political forces that influence science and technology.

 Since 2006 he has led a workshop on reflective writing for second-year students in the Johns Hopkins School of Medicine, the first such class in the school’s history.